 Senior AssociateNew York

-Chris has a deep passion for intellectual property law, and he specializes in complex copyright and trademark issues arising at the intersection of business and technology.
-He has represented major tech developers, biomedical manufacturers, and content creators on a wide range of critically important issues.
-In particular, Chris has litigated cutting-edge issues of personal jurisdiction, extraterritoriality, and damages; the trademark law’s trade dress, functionality, dilution, and nominative fair use doctrines; and the daunting copyright questions that confront technology providers and platforms in the digital age.
-Chris also has a wealth of experience counseling Fintech clients on novel issues confronting that industry.
-And he has represented clients in appeals involving trade secrets, class action litigation, bankruptcy, telecommunications, constitutional law, and more.
-He has authored merits briefs and cert. petitions in the U.S. Supreme Court, as well as dozens of briefs in federal and state courts of appeals.
-And he has represented clients in trial courts, crafting dispositive motions, witness declarations, evidentiary objections, and jury instructions.
+Chris is skilled in intellectual property law, specializing in the copyright and trademark issues that arise at the intersection of business and technology.
+He has represented major tech developers, biomedical manufacturers, retailers, and content creators on a wide range of critically important issues.
+From cutting-edge issues of personal jurisdiction, extraterritoriality, and damages in patent cases, to the trademark law’s trade dress, functionality, dilution, and nominative fair use doctrines, to the daunting copyright questions that confront technology providers and platforms in the digital age, Chris has litigated the most pressing questions in courts across the country.

 Prior to joining Orrick, Chris was a law clerk to Judge Robert D. Sack of the U.S. Court of Appeals for the Second Circuit and Chief Judge Carol B. Amon of the U.S. District Court for the Eastern District of New York.